-Firm-A sole practitioner, partnership, or corporation or other entity of professional accountants engaged in the provision of engagements.
-"Firm" should be read as referring to its public sector equivalents where relevant.
+Firm-A sole practitioner, partnership, or corporation or other entity of professional accountants, or public sector equivalent.

 In the case of an audit engagement, this includes a 'statutory auditor' who is a natural person; and a legal person or any other entity, regardless of its legal form, with the appropriate approval to carry out statutory audits.
-For the purpose of IAASA's Ethical

-Standard, 'firm' also includes network firms in Ireland which are controlled by the firm or its partners.
+For the purpose of IAASA's Ethical Standard, 'firm' also includes network firms in Ireland which are controlled by the firm or its partners.